sttk/cliargs/README.md

 ### 3. Parse CLI arguments for an option store with struct tags

+This way uses `ParseFor` function.
+This function takes a pointer of a structure which holds option values after parsing as the second argument.
+This structure is needed to have struct tags for its fields.
+`ParseFor` creates an option configuration array (`[]OptCfg`) from these struct tags, and uses it to parse command line arguments.

 ```
 // osArgs := []string{"app", "--foo-bar", "hoge", "--baz", "1", "-z=2", "-x", "fuga"}